Specialist Teaching Assistant apprenticeship FAQs

 • Have a minimum of one year’s experience in a relevant role.

-• Be employed in a role working closely with children and young people.
+• Be employed in a role working closely with children and young people in a classroom environment.

 • Have support from an employer and levy account holder.